Red Light Therapy, Lasers, Wavelengths, Photobiomodulation. What Does It All Mean?

 If you are already working with us through a neurotherapy programme, your current protocol does not change unless your assessment data and clinical presentation suggest PBM would add value.
 We will discuss that with you directly.

-If you are new to The Togetherness Project and have a history that has not responded fully to standard approaches, including treatment-resistant depression, a history of head injury, complex trauma, or presentations where fatigue and inflammation are significant factors, it is worth having a conversation about whether a QEEG-guided programme that includes PBM is relevant for you.
+If you are new to The Togetherness Project and have a history that has not responded fully to standard approaches, including treatment-resistant depression, a history of head injury, complex trauma, or presentations where fatigue and inflammation are significant factors, it is worth having a chat about whether a QEEG-guided programme that includes PBM is relevant for you.

 We offer QEEG brain mapping assessments in Hawthorn (Melbourne) and Fremantle (Perth).
 That assessment is where every protocol decision starts.